Combodo/iTop/readme.txt

 Major changes
 -------------
 - Paginated display
-- Management of hierarchy of objects
+- Management of hierarchy of objects: implemented for Organizations, Groups and Locations and taken into account by the profiles/user rights.
 - CAS integration: added support of JA-SIG Central Authentication Service (CAS) with log-off support, using phpCAS API.

 Localization